segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-bigquery.md

 `event.transaction.shippingCost`|`FLOAT`|Delivery price
 `event.transaction.subtotal`|`FLOAT`|The total cost of the cart, not including shipping and discounts applied to the cart.
 `event.transaction.total`|`FLOAT`|The total cost of the cart, including shipping and discounts applied to the cart.
-`event.transaction.vouchers`|`STRING`|A list of the identifiers of the discounts applied, separated by a comma `website`|`RECORD`|Global information about the website's pages `website.currency`|`STRING`|Currency of prices on the website `website.environment`|`STRING`|The name of the environment for which the Digital Data Layer was created
+`event.transaction.voucher`|`STRING`|A list of the identifiers of the discounts applied, separated by a comma `website`|`RECORD`|Global information about the website's pages `website.currency`|`STRING`|Currency of prices on the website `website.environment`|`STRING`|The name of the environment for which the Digital Data Layer was created